-- 3.57.
-Academic studies and best practice guidance from the Ministry for the Environment emphasise the many benefits for both councils and communities of community engagement in adaptation planning.
-Outcomes are improved when councils and communities work together closely to understand the implications, co-develop plans, and undertake agreed actions for adaptation.
-177 - 3.58.
+- 3.58.
 Social licence and community buy-in for planned relocation depend on early and meaningful engagement by stakeholders and the community in the overall process.
 This means stakeholders and the community should be involved throughout each step of the adaptation planning process. - 3.59.
 We have attempted to balance the tension between top-down and bottom-up approaches in the following ways. - 3.59.1.
 Stakeholder and community engagement should be focused where value judgements are required in the system.
-Our recommendation is that risk assessments are expert-led and evidence-based, without community input, and that deciding how to respond to the risk assessment, through adaptation planning, has a strong stakeholder and community focus.
+Our recommendation is that risk assessments are expert led and evidence based, without community input, and that deciding how to respond to the risk assessment, through adaptation planning, has a strong stakeholder and community focus.
 When to relocate is a significant value judgement in the system.
 We recommend that national direction set the circumstances for when relocation is a mandatory consideration, but that the actual threshold for relocation in any case (and associated signals and triggers) is based on the tolerance of the community concerned. - 3.59.2.
 Those affected by decisions should have a say in those decisions.
 As well as stakeholder and community engagement, we recommend formal feedback processes for each of the three steps.
 This feedback will need to capture ideas from key stakeholders such as infrastructure providers, as well as the local community.
 For Step 1 (identification and prioritisation of areas for adaptation) and Step 3 (relocation programme), these processes would resemble Local Government Act 2002 consultation processes, where submissions are requested and there is an opportunity to be heard by the decision-maker before plans are finalised.
 For Step 2 (LAP), we propose a more robust submission and hearing process, run by an independent hearing panel that provides advice to the decision-maker.
 This reflects the fact that the LAP is where the significant value judgements are made. - 3.59.3.
 We see significant benefit in the use of community panels as advisors to decision-makers on LAPs.
 Panels of this kind have been used with some success in adaptation planning processes in Aotearoa New Zealand in the past.
-178 A community panel does not remove the need for other forms of community engagement, but it does provide a representative group for locally specific advice, helping to maintain a strong local voice in the process.
+178 A community panel does not remove the need for other forms of community engagement, but it does provide a representative group for locally specific advice, helping to maintain a strong local voice in the process. - 3.59.4.
+We rely on local government and iwi, hapū and Māori as decision-makers who are representative of local communities.